Todd0554/CA_T1A3_Terminal_Application/README.md

 #### The second method is going to irb and load ***'code_music.rb'*** without change the codes above into valid code.
 Then enter them in irb environment like this.
 ![Exceptional Handling](/docs/Screen%20Shot%202022-04-18%20at%2009.21.50.png)

-# Install

-#### After cloning or downloading the git repository of the link shown before, you need to make sure you have installed ruby, bundle, ruby gems of 'colorize', 'tty-table' and 'rspec'.
-Then, choosing one way to run the .rb file of ***'code_music.rb'*** (the instruction is shown in 'How to use' section).
-Finally, just follow the hint from the programme to finish the shopping process.

 # Project Mnagement
 #### I use Trello to manage this project.
 Until now, the progress is like this.
+The project is seperated into 4 parts including code, PPT, Git and README.md.
+Code and Git are implemented together.
+PPT is planned before the presentation day.
+When the code part was almost done, the README.md started.
 ![Exceptional Handling](/docs/Screen%20Shot%202022-04-18%20at%2009.29.07.png)

 # Documentation